 Closed-ended loans are one-time loans for a set amount.
 For example, a car loan, mortgage loan, or personal loan no credit check.
 You get a loan for a certain amount and make a fixed payment each month until you pay it back.

 Again, like open-ended loans, you can find some even with bad credit, but the interest rates are typically higher and the terms are not as good.

 Often viewed as debt consolidation loans, personal loans can help you pay off higher interest loans or credit cards.
 They are closed-ended in most cases, meaning you apply for an amount, receive what you are approved for, and then use the money to pay off your debts.

-These loans could either be fixed-rate or variable.
+These installment loans could either be fixed-rate or variable.
 If possible, avoid variable-interest loans.
 These loans have an interest rate that changes over time and could make your payments much higher than you expect.
 A fixed-rate loan keeps your interest rate and payment the same for the life of the loan.

-Just like the other loans, personal loans will be more difficult to get and will have higher interest rates for people with bad credit.
+Just like the other online loans, personal loans will be more difficult to get and will have higher interest rates for people with bad credit.

 The Bottom Line